cr3ation/nw-scheduler/README.md

 ```shell
 docker-compose build && docker-compose up
 ```
- 3. Open shell in `nordic-wellness-app` and create a superuser.
+ 3. Open a shell in to the docker container `nw-scheduler-app` and create a superuser to access the `http://server:8000/admin` interface.
 Then then start workers to fetch data from Nordic Wellness every 15 min
  ````shell
 python manage.py createsuperuser
 ...